apacheignite/documentation/odbc-driver/getting-started-18.md

   ]
 }
 [/block]
-After `OdbcProcessor` is configured in a way like above it will be started with default settings some of which are listed below:
+After `OdbcProcessor` is configured, it will be started with default settings; some of which are listed below:
-* `endpointAddress` - Address to bind to in format `hostname[:port_from[..port_to]]`.
+* `endpointAddress` - Address to bind to, in the format - `hostname[:port_from[..port_to]]`.
 Default value is `0.0.0.0:10800..10810`.
-If you specify host name but won't specify a port range then the default port range will be used.
+If you specify host name but do not specify a port range then the default port range will be used.
-* `maxOpenCursors` - Limit for the number of cursors that can be opened simultaneously.
+* `maxOpenCursors` - Maximum number of cursors that can be opened simultaneously.
 The default value is 128.
 * `socketSendBufferSize` - Size of the TCP socket send buffer.
 The default value is 0 which instructs to use a system default value.
 * `socketReceiveBufferSize` - Size of the TCP socket receive buffer.
 The default value is 0 which instructs to use a system default value.
 * `threadPoolSize` - Number of request-handling threads in the thread pool.
 The default value is `IgniteConfiguration.DFLT_PUBLIC_THREAD_CNT`.

-It's always possible to change these parameters as it's shown in the example below:
+It's always possible to change these parameters as shown in the example below:
 [block:code]
 {
   "codes": [